CQCL/Qermit/docs/manual/_sources/manual_mitex.rst.txt

 .. image:: mitex_taskgraph.png

-TODO Add docs link for all types when available.

 While the arguments to ``MitRes`` will be intuitive to anyone who has used ``pytket`` before, the arguments to ``MitEx`` may require more consideration (though hopefully sensical to someone who has run an experiment estimating